vbsanjay/Python-Full-Course/Lecture 0 - Variables, Data Types/functions_and_variable.md

 ---
 # Function

-Certainly!
-Here are 10 basic questions about functions in Python, along with their answers:

 ## What is a function in Python?
 A function in Python is a block of reusable code that performs a specific task.
 It can take inputs, process them, and return a result.